kumarMrinal27/AddToCart_Context_Api/README.md

 # React + Vite

-This is an AddToCart page is made by using the Concept of Context Api.
+This is an AddToCart page and is made by using the Concept of Context Api.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.